Endozoicomonas gorgoniicola

-Endozoicomonas gorgoniicola is a Gram-negative and facultative anaerobic bacterium from the genus of Endozoicomonas.
+Endozoicomonas gorgoniicola is a Gram-negative and facultative anaerobic bacterium from the genus Endozoicomonas.
 Individual cells are motile and rod-shaped.
 Bacteria in this genus are symbionts of coral.
 E. gorgoniicola live specifically with soft coral (family Gorgoniidae) and were originally isolated from a species of Plexaura, an octocoral, off the coast of Bimini in the Bahamas.
 The presence of this bacterium in a coral microbiome is associated with coral health.

 Morphology

-E. gorgoniicola is a gram-negative cell, characterized by the outer and inner membranes that enclose a thin layer of peptidoglycan.
+Endozoicomonas gorgoniicola is a gram-negative cell, characterized by the outer and inner membranes that enclose a thin layer of peptidoglycan.
 Cells are typically rod-shaped, and are about 1.7-2.5μm long (average 2.0μm) and 0.4-0.9μm in diameter (average 0.7μm).
 E. gorgoniicola possess flagella that allow for motility.
 When the bacterium is plated on marine agar, colonies form creamy white circles 0.5-1mm in diameter.

 Habitat

 As with most microorganisms, E. gorgoniicola inhabits microhabitats along small scale abiotic gradients within a larger organism.
 This species is found in species of in the genus Plexaura, a rod shaped soft coral.
 Many Endozoicomonas species are found in multiple coral hosts, but E. gorgoniicola has only been isolated in Plexaura.
 Coral-associated bacteria inhabit the exoskeleton, in the tissues, and in mucus that covers the surface of coral polyps.
 The mucus layer is a unique and important feature of coral; it protects the polyp from unwanted pathogens and nutrients.
 Most of the anti-pathogenic properties of mucus come from bacteria, including Endozoicomonas species.
 The internal microhabitats of coral are also inhabited by endosymbiotic microalgal dinoflagellates in the family Symbiodiniaceae.
 Bacteria and these microalgal cells are harbored in the gastrodermis and form a symbiotic relationship by recycling nutrients.